kuzzleio/kuzzle-containers/plugin-dev/README.md

-# kuzzleio/development
+# kuzzleio/plugin-dev

 *~ 780 MB.*
-The development image is useful for plugin or protocol developer.
+The plugin-dev image is useful for plugin or protocol developer.

 Contains:
  * all needed to watch and build kuzzleio projects on the fly: